Justice and Society Program

 Justice and Society Seminars

-Every summer the Justice and Society Seminar, co-founded by the late Supreme Court Justice Harry A. Blackmun and held in Aspen, brings together individuals from diverse backgrounds to discuss what we mean by justice and how a just society ought to structure its legal, judicial, and political institutions.
+Every summer the Justice & Society Seminar, co-founded by the late Supreme Court Justice Harry A. Blackmun and held in Aspen, brings together individuals from diverse backgrounds to discuss what we mean by justice and how a just society ought to structure its legal, judicial, and political institutions.

 The seminar enables participants to explore and test their values and beliefs in light of their professional and personal experiences.
 A structured dialogue is based on a volume of specially prepared readings of classic and contemporary writings, law cases, and works of literature, including Plato, John Stuart Mill, Martin Luther King, Jr., John Rawls, Isaiah Berlin, Herman Melville, and The Universal Declaration of Human Rights.